Shawn has a masters of public administration, JD, and a BA in political science.

 Meet Larry, Linda, and Polly.
 They are three accountants that have decided to form an accounting firm together and opt to organize a limited liability partnership.
 In order to form the limited liability partnership (LLP), Larry, Linda, and Polly must register their business with their state's secretary of state.
 Some states will only let certain professionals, like lawyers and accountants, form LLPs.

 An LLP provides a significant advantage for Linda, Larry, and Polly over a general partnership.
 Unlike a general partnership or limited partnership, an LLP provides all partners a degree of limited liability.
-Some states only provide a partial shield from liability, while other provide a full shield from liability.
+Some states only provide a partial shield from liability, while others provide a full shield from liability.
 In partial-shield liability, partners are only free from personal liability caused by the wrongful or negligent acts of the other partners.
 In a full-shield liability, partners are fully protected from obligations arising from wrongful and negligent acts of their partners as well as contractual obligations.
 In other words, under full-shield protection, Larry, Linda, and Polly only risk their investment in their accounting firm; they are not personally liable beyond their investment.
 It's important to note, however, that since Larry, Linda, and Polly are professional accountants, each is still personally liable for their own acts of professional negligence or malpractice.

 Limited Liability Limited Partnership

 Meet Linus, Laura, Leanne, and Paul.
 They want to form a real estate development company to flip houses.
 They decide to start a limited liability limited partnership for their new company, often called an LLLP.
 Not all states permit an LLLP, but some do.
 Linus, Laura, Leanne, and Paul will have to register their business with their secretary of state for their state.
-Linus and Laura will be the general partners and will do the most of the work.
+Linus and Laura will be the general partners and will do most of the work.
 Leanne and Paul are limited partners who provide most of the financing.
 The main difference between an LLLP and a limited partnership is that a general partner is not personally liable for the negligence or wrongdoing of another general partner.
 So if Linus messes up, Laura is not personally responsible for his negligence.
 Limited parties like Leanne and Paul are not liable for partnership obligations except to the extent of their investment.

 Let's review what we've learned.
 All partnerships are business organizations consisting of at least two owners.
 Partners enter into a partnership agreement, which outlines the roles, duties, rights, and responsibilities of the partners.
 Partnerships do not generally pay income taxes at the entity level.
 Instead, income and losses pass through the partnership to each partner, where they report their share of income or loss on their personal tax returns.